-I have customized every single motorcycle I have owned (which is over a dozen motorcycles) and I did every single customizing and modifications myself.
+I have customized every single motorcycle I have owned (which is close to twenty motorcycles) and I did every single customizing and modifications myself.
 I had no experience before I started doing this and it was really simple to get into.

 Customizing your gas tank color, your seat, handle bars, lights, etc. can be daunting, but a little courage is all you need.
 Why pay someone to customize your ride when you know exactly the look you want to have and can do it yourself for free?